sgclasher/agentblueprint/README.md

 **🚀 Next Steps:**
 1. **[x] Implement Frontend UI for Provider Selection**: ✅ **COMPLETED** - Add a user interface to the timeline generation view that allows users to select their preferred AI provider from the ones they've configured in the admin dashboard.
 2. **[x] Dynamic Model Refresh Implementation**: ✅ **COMPLETED** - Add refresh button next to model dropdown in admin interface to dynamically fetch latest available models from each AI provider with intelligent caching and rate limiting.
-3. **Add PDF Export Capabilities**: Implement a feature to export the generated AI timelines as professional PDF documents for easy sharing and presentation.
+3. **[x] Add PDF Export Capabilities**: ✅ **COMPLETED** - Implement a feature to export the generated AI timelines as professional PDF documents for easy sharing and presentation.
 4. **Expand Enterprise AI Provider Support**: Add support for additional providers (Mistral, Cohere), implement provider performance analytics, and cost optimization features.
 5. **Expand Enterprise Connectors**: Integrate with other enterprise systems beyond ServiceNow, such as Salesforce or HubSpot, to broaden the platform's data visualization and business intelligence capabilities.